There are not many things as annoying in this world as an argument on Facebook.

 Random Strangers Have Literally Zero Bearing On Your Life

-If you were to log off Facebook right now and walk away, would this random stranger have any actual impact on your day to day life?
+If you were to log off Facebook right now and walk away, would this random stranger have any actual impact on your day-to-day life?

 Sure, you’ve got a point to prove and you want to educate someone or explain the 52343 ways they are wrong, but really… does it matter?

 You Waste Time And Energy On People You Don’t Even Know

-There have been so many times when I’ve seen comments that have made me cringe and my fingers start moving faster than I can keep up with formulating a well developed, slightly smart arse response but then I realise… there is no point.
+There have been so many times when I’ve seen comments that have made me cringe and my fingers start moving faster than I can keep up with formulating a well-developed, slightly smart-arse response but then I realize… there is no point.

 Would you say these things to someone’s face?
-Would you have this discussion face to face with someone?
+Would you have this discussion face-to-face with someone?
 How would you handle it?

 One of the most amazing and yet also most annoying things about the internet and social media is that it’s given a platform to anyone and everyone to share their opinions and views.

 But it doesn’t mean you have to feed into it too.